 EACREEE has been mandated by the EAC Council of Ministers to promote renewable energies and energy efficiency in the EAC region.

 The geographic scope of intervention of the Centre is defined in the following:

-- The Centre supports and executes RE&EE activities and projects which cover one or more EAC countries (Republics of Burundi, Kenya, Rwanda, Uganda and the United Republic of Tanzania).
+- The Centre supports and executes RE&EE activities and projects which cover one or more EAC countries (Republics of Burundi, Kenya, Rwanda, South Sudan, Uganda and the United Republic of Tanzania).

 - The Centre focuses primarily on activities and projects with regional impact or national projects which demonstrate high potential for scaling-up or regional replication.

 - The Centre works in urban as well as periurban and rural areas.
 Due to the high relevance of decentralized RE&EE technologies and services for rural areas the Centre will run a special rural energy program (e.g. cooking, rural electrification).

 The Centre promotes the following sustainable energy solutions:

 - All appropriate and sustainable renewable energy and energy efficiency technologies, including also partly renewable energy based hybrid systems and mini-grids.

 - Biofuel projects which prove to be sustainable.
 In this context, EACREEE considers 2nd generation biofuels not competing with food crops for available land, complying with the following minimum criteria: lifecycle GHG reductions, including direct and indirect emissions, land use change, local added value, ecological and social standards.

 - Liquid Petroleum Gas (LPG) cooking projects are eligible due to their high relevance for low-income population groups.